losandriana/ROS1-to-ROS2-Bridge/README.md

 A Dockerized **ROS1-to-ROS2 bridge** that enables seamless communication between **ROS Noetic** (ROS1) and **ROS Foxy** (ROS2).

-These images are tested on **Raspberry Pi 5 Docker Engine** and **AMD64 Ubuntu systems**, and are designed for rapid deployment of ROS bridging functionality.
+These images are tested on **Raspberry Pi 5 Docker Engine** and **AMD64 Ubuntu systems**, and are designed for rapid deployment of ROS bridging functionality while supporting custom messages.

 ---